Video Reasoning without Training

-Building on these observations, we ask if deeper thinking can be induced in the baseline models directly at inference time, without any training.
-Specifically, can we manipulate the micro-exploration and micro-exploitation behavior of the baseline instruction-tuned models to enhance their thinking capabilities in a {\it training-free} manner?
-To this end, we propose \ours{}, which introduces a small, trainable controller to the LMM value cache, which is adapted only at inference-time.
-This adaptation involves a few optimization steps of an objective based purely on entropy, without requiring any supervision from data or RL.
-Instead, the objective encourages more pronounced cycles of micro-exploration and micro-exploitation, by inducing the model to more strongly increase/decrease entropy during these cycles, followed by a final entropy minimization phase.
+Building on these observations, we propose \ours{}, a \textit{training-free} inference-time optimization method that directly modulates the micro-exploration and micro-exploitation behavior of the baseline instruction-tuned models to enhance their thinking capabilities. \ours{} introduces a small, trainable controller that adapts the LMM value cache using an entropy-based objective, requiring no supervision, dataset, or RL signal.
+The objective encourages more pronounced cycles of micro-exploration and micro-exploitation, by inducing the model to more strongly increase/decrease entropy during these cycles, followed by a final entropy minimization phase.
 This process prevents entropy from rising too fast during macro-exploration and enables the model to achieve a lower final entropy during macro-exploitation, thus making the baseline model behave more like a stronger reasoning model (see Fig.~\ref{fig:entropyIntro}(a,b)).
+In effect, it encourages the model to think longer but more efficiently by exploring alternatives without producing unnecessary tokens.
+This mirrors findings from prior studies~\citep{xu2025chain,wu2025when,wang2025wait} showing that shorter yet well-targeted reasoning chains can equal or outperform longer, verbose ones.
 To enhance efficiency, we further introduce a “lite” variant, \ourslite{}, which reduces memory and computational overhead by evicting 50\% of the lowest-norm video tokens from the KV-cache.